Definition of the target group

 Article 83 of the LOE as amended by the LOMLOE, establishes that students with disadvantaged economic conditions have the right to obtain study grants and scholarships.
-The Ministry of Education and Vocational Training (MEFP) establishes, funded from the State General Budget, a general grants system to cover the expenses of:
+The Ministry of Education, Vocational Training and Sports (MEFD) establishes, funded from the State General Budget, a general grants system to cover the expenses of:

 - urban transport;